Practical Textbook for Translating

 Presentation

-These reflections on practices (which the literary fields embraced can make very heterogeneous) have not led us to propose a catalog of answers, tips and tricks or a toolbox.
-It's a series of questions raised by the practice of texts (the translator is, along with the author, the only one who knows the book word for word), designed to sharpen an eye, an attitude.
-The future translator will therefore be called upon to develop a similar approach based on collective inquiry.
-Nothing would be further from our thinking than to imagine arriving at a one-size-fits-all solution.
-But we also refuse to infer that everything is relative, that everything is equivalent, that all solutions are equal.
-Acceptable solutions are those dictated by the text to be translated.
+These reflections on practices (which can be very diverse given the literary fields considered) did not lead us to propose a tool-kit or a catalogue of responses, tips and tricks.
+We examined a series of practical issues arising from the texts (the translator is, with the author, the only person to know every word of a book) in order to sharpen the eye and adopt an attitude.
+Future translators will therefore be called upon to develop a similar approach on the basis of collective inquiry.
+Far from us to try to produce a one-size-fits-all solution.
+But at the same time, we equally refuse to infer that everything is relative and equivalent and that all solutions are equal.
+Acceptable solutions are those dictated by the text to translate.

-Pauline Fournier is a lecturer in Slovenian at Inalco, where she has been teaching since 2011, having defended her PhD in Slovenian language and literature in 2009 under the supervision of Antonia Bernard.
-A member of CREE and associate member of Cerlom, her research focuses on literature and translation.
+Pauline Fournier is a lecturer in Slovenian at Inalco, where she has been teaching since 2011 and defended her doctorate in Slovenian language and literature in 2009, under the supervision of Antonia Bernard.
+She is a member of the CREE laboratory and an associate member of CERLOM.
+Her research centres on the fields of literature and translation.

-Patrick Maurus, agrégé de Lettres modernes, PhD in French literature (popular novel) and Korean literature (modern poetry and nationalism), is currently professor at Inalco, translator, and director of the Center for Independent Research on the Koreas and the journal Tangun.
+Patrick Maurus is a qualified teacher and holds a doctorate in French literature (popular literature, particularly novels) and Korean literature (modern poetry and nationalism).
+He currently teaches at Inalco and is a translator and the director of the Centre for Independent Research into the Koreas.
+He edits the journal Tangun.

 191 pages